MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Copy and paste the following folders and files into the client repo's Unity project.
 It is normally on root but could be in a sub folder.

 * .gitignore
-* Assets/Editor/*
+* Assets/Editor/* - helper editors scripts
-* Assets/Plugins/*
+* Assets/Plugins/* - plugin binaries and scripts
-* Assets/Scripts/MarkerMetro/*
+* Assets/Scripts/* - helper game scripts

-The code here helps with automated builds and includes various helper scripts.
+* Assets/WinIntegrationExample/* - see FaceFL=lip.unity a small game with win integration test points (optional)

-You can build out the Unity Project to the WindowsSolution folder as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.
+You can then build out the Unity Project to the WindowsSolution folder as below, note that you should ensure the ProductName in PlayerSettings is "UnityProject" so that everything just works.

 ## The Windows Solution